Superradiance -- the 2020 Edition: Black hole superradiance in astrophysics

-In recent years superradiant instabilities have been used to turn astrophysical BHs into effective particle detectors, by using the fact that putative ultralight bosons (cf. Sec.~\ref{sec:ultralight_motivations}) would make such massive BHs superradiantly unstable, in disagreement with current observations of spinning BHs.
-This exciting possibility is discussed in Sec.~\ref{sec:bounds_mass}.
-However, before venturing in the astrophysical implications of superradiant instabilities, we need to assess whether or not the linearized analysis previously presented is reliable.
-Indeed, essentially all previous works on superradiant instabilities were based on a linearized analysis, neglecting backreaction and other competitive effects --~such as GW emission and gas accretion~-- which can have an impact on the development of the process.
+In recent years superradiant instabilities have been used \emph{to turn astrophysical BHs into effective particle detectors}, by exploiting the prediction that putative ultralight bosons (cf. Sec.~\ref{sec:ultralight_motivations}) would make such massive BHs superradiantly unstable, in disagreement with current observations of spinning BHs.
+In addition, the GWs emitted by the cloud would lead to very specific quasi-monochromatic signals that would be a smoking-gun feature of the existence of ultralight bosons.
+These exciting possibilities are discussed in Sec.~\ref{sec:bounds_mass} below.
+However, before venturing in the astrophysical implications of superradiant instabilities, we need to assess how effects such as GW emission and gas accretion affect the development of the process.